wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/additions.md

 [Impostors and LOD Flicker Fix](https://www.nexusmods.com/newvegas/mods/83691) - Fixes the Z-flicker between impostor references and LOD meshes in Camp McCarran and the nearby cells by disabling those impostor refs.

 [Laser Pistol 3rd Person Latch Animation Fix](https://www.nexusmods.com/newvegas/mods/80657) - Fixes a vanilla bug where the latch for the laser pistol would be out of position after reloading or clearing a jam.

-[Mainframes Litter Flickering Fix](https://www.nexusmods.com/newvegas/mods/83076) - Adjusts a few shader flags to litter meshes to stop the flickering.
-- Must be loaded after [NVMIM](https://www.nexusmods.com/newvegas/mods/74295).
-- May cause some litter meshes to hover a very small distance above the ground.

 [Melee VATS Animation Restoration](https://www.nexusmods.com/newvegas/mods/73480) - Brings VATS melee animations back from the dead.